agokhale/viamillipede/README.md

 	+ appropriate  paranoia vs. performance up to you
 	+ enigma, rot39, morse?

-### Check the smoke.sh testscrip  for detailed examples of possible uses.
+### Check the smoke.sh testscript  for detailed examples of possible uses.

 ### Theory of operation
 ![alt text](theory_operation_viamillipede.svg "theory of operation")